 How to File a Complaint or Report a Violation: If you believe your privacy rights have been violated or you are dissatisfied with the Coastal Horizons Center privacy policies, procedures or practice, you can file a complaint or grievance in person or in writing with/to any appropriate staff member or the Privacy Officer.
 You may obtain a complaint form from the receptionist or the Privacy Officer.
-Individuals may file a written complaint with the US Department of Health and Human Services (DHHS) Office for Civil Rights (OCR) by mail, fax or e-mail at the address listed below: [Region IV]
+Individuals may also file a written complaint with the US Department of Health and Human Services (DHHS) Office for Civil Rights (OCR) by mail or e-mail at the address listed below:

 Office for Civil Rights